BioinfoIPBLN/reanalyzerGSE/README.md

 Please refer to the [wiki](https://github.com/BioinfoIPBLN/reanalyzerGSE/wiki/Output-Structure) for the full directory structure, file by file, and for the output of a test run.

+## AI-assisted development
+AI coding agents were used to assist with code refinement, comments, and documentation.
+The design and implementation of the software remain the responsibility of the authors, and all AI-assisted changes were reviewed and tested by the authors.

 ## Citation
 Please cite this reference when using reanalyzerGSE for your publications: